Personal Income Tax in France

 Ask a tax question ?

-Dividends benefit from a 40 % relief.
+Dividends benefited from a 40 % relief.
 The costs and expenses pertaining to income from transferable securities are deductible at their actual amount insofar as they are incurred to acquire or maintain the taxable income.

 From 2018, dividends are subjet to flat tax (30%).